mobify/workshop--adaptivejs-site-1x/README.md

     }
     ```

+3. Save the `_category.scss` SCSS file.

-3. Open the file `_templates.scss` found under /assets/styles.
-This is where all of the template SCSS files get imported.
+3. In the editor app, open the file `_templates.scss` in the `/assets/styles` folder.
+This is where all of the template SCSS files are imported into.
 4. Add the `_category.scss` file to the list of template SCSS partials.
+Save the file with your change.

     ```scss
     // Page Templates